Jøvik Chapel

-Jøvik Chapel (Jøvik kapell) is a chapel of the Church of Norway in Tromsø Municipality in Troms og Finnmark county, Norway.
+Jøvik Chapel (Jøvik kapell) is a chapel of the Church of Norway in Tromsø Municipality in Troms county, Norway.
 It is located in the village of Jøvik, along the Kjosen fjord, an arm off the main Ullsfjorden.
 It is an annex chapel for the Ullsfjord parish which is part of the Tromsø domprosti (arch-deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden chapel was originally built as a school.
 The school closed in 1960.
 In 1976, the building was converted into a chapel after a renovation into a long church style chapel.
 The chapel seats about 100 people.